-Q. Is dam removal likely at USAF?
+Q: Is dam removal likely at USAF?

-A. Not likely.
+A: It is unlikely that dam removal at USAF will make it past the initial screening of alternatives.
 While Section 1168 of WRDA 2018 requires that dam removal be considered in all disposition studies, subsequent correspondence on the intent of Congress from Senators Klobuchar and Smith, and a joint letter from the city of Minneapolis and Friends of the Lock and Dam, and a letter from Minneapolis Public Works all indicate that dam removal at USAF is not a desired outcome.
 The pool elevation maintained by the USAF dam is required for water supply for the City of Minneapolis.
 The disposition study will discuss this issue of dam removal at USAF, and why it may or may not be feasible.